Mugwort

 Mugwort Root Suckers in Early Spring

-Goldenrod and Mugwort in Early Spring
+Native plant (left) and Mugwort (right) in Early Spring

 Mugwort in Winter

-Mugwort’s Lateral Roots
+Mugwort’s Lateral Roots or Rhizomes

 Black Plastic Sheeting & Wood Chips Behind Sign